Your heart pounds, palms sweat, muscles tighten, stomach flutters, knees wobble, and voice cracks…

 And that’s not all.
 Time accelerates.
 Your arms, hands, and fingers feel disconnected from each other.
 Your instrument feels like a stranger.
 Disoriented, and in sensory overload, you are consumed by feelings of failure and incompetence.
 Hijacked by forces beyond your control, all you can do is clench your teeth and go along for a horrific ride that feels like an eternity.

 Embarrassed and humiliated, you want to curl into the fetal position and never play again.

 By the way, performance anxiety does not rear its ugly head only at the moment one takes the stage.
 The fear of getting stage fright may be even worse… tormenting us with debilitating ruminations that can sicken us for minutes, hours, days, weeks, and even months before the performance ever begins.
 In some ways, the fear of getting stage fright is more horrible than the stage fright itself.

 And to make matters worse, performance anxiety does more than hurt your performance.
-Performance anxiety is not also take its toll on our feelings of self-worth, embarrassment, shame, humiliation.
+Performance anxiety also takes its toll on your enduring feelings of self-worth.

 How tragic that something you love so dearly can become a source of such agony.

 THIS is not why you signed up to play music.

 So, what can we do about it?